HoussamBoukhe/FreSpeD-application/README.md

 # FreSpeD-application
-Application of the FreSpeD method to Babayan2018 Dataset
+Application of the FreSpeD method to Babayan2018 Dataset.